alexandresanlim/alexandresanlim/README.md

 </h1>

 <p align='center'>
-  A mobile and .net developer from Curitiba, Brazil.
+  A mobile and .net developer from Brazil.
 </p>